 2- Meet with counselors on both the high school and college level and make a plan.
 Triple check all credit requirements and make sure classes (if taken at different schools) transfer correctly.

 3- Enlist in as many pertinent concurrent enrollment classes that your high school offers.
-Concurrent enrollment classes are college accredited classes that are offered on the high school level.
+Concurrent enrollment classes are college accredited classes that are offered at the high school level.
 They typically count as both high school and college credits.
 For example, I took Math 1010 and Math 1050 in high school.
 They counted for my high school math credits as well as the math requirements for my associate’s degree.
 Further, concurrent enrollment courses are typically very inexpensive and are taken during regular school hours during high school.

 4- Take AP courses that you know you will pass.
 It’s devastating to study for a complete year and then fail the test.
 Courses like AP Photography that are based on a portfolio and cannot be failed due to one test are great as well.

 5- Attend on-campus classes while you are in high school.
 I was on the high school tennis team so I enrolled in a college tennis class.
 It was awesome earning credits for the practice that I needed to do anyway.
 I also took a biology class on the campus and learned a lot.
 If you do not live close to a university look for online courses.
 I completed 4 online courses while in high school.
-Some were offered at the high school and we could go into the class and watch our professor miles away on a screen, others I paid for an took on my own.
+Some were offered at the high school and we could go to the class and watch our professor miles away on a screen, others I paid for an took on my own.
 The internet has made going to college and completing college courses younger much easier.

-Don't be intimidated to go to school on campus.
-I got great grades by studying well despite testing against older class mates.
+Don’t be intimidated to go to school on campus.
+I got great grades by studying well despite testing against older classmates.
 I also took courses during my last summer semester.
 I found that summer courses were easier and shorter than other semesters.
 I wished I had taken more summer courses when I realized this.

 6- Find and apply for multiple scholarships.
 I was on track to earn a very high value scholarship.
-Had I not been one credit short of my associate’s (due to a unfortunate misunderstanding), I would have received it.
+Had I not been one credit short of my associate’s (due to an unfortunate misunderstanding), I would have received it.
 Yet, despite NOT getting this high value scholarship, I was STILL able to graduate with a bachelor’s degree with zero debt.
 But it would have been a lot easier to do with a scholarship.
 Spend hours researching and applying for scholarships.
-And as my mother would say, "Don't put all your eggs in one basket".
+And as my mother would say, “Don’t put all your eggs in one basket”.
 Apply to many scholarships just in case the one you are counting on falls through.

 7- Earn your way through school.
 I paid tuition on a monthly payment plan so I could use my weekly paychecks.
 Also, save up your money during the times you aren’t at school.
 Between high school and moving away for college I worked very hard and saved up enough to pay for the next year of school.
 During the next two years, I worked during school and was able to pay for my schooling before the end of my final semester.
 Here are 9 additional Ways to get a degree without going into debt.